stooke/macos-build-openjdk8u/README.md

-# Compiling jdk8u using XCode 9 or 10
+# Compiling jdk8u using XCode 9, 10 or 11

-How to compile JDK 8 with the latest Xcode on macOS Mojave, High Sierra or even Catalina beta
+How to compile JDK 8 with the latest Xcode on the latest macOS.

 Currently (September 2019), openjdk jdk8u can only be compiled with XCode 4, which won't run on the latest macOS.
 This repo contains patches and information for setting up an environment to compile a JDK using the very latest tools.